Atilla/thumbsup/README.markdown

 It uses the excellent http://phantomjs.org/ from Ariya Hidayat to render websites to image files.

+This projects embeds the 'urlnorm' URL normalisation routine, written in Python by Mark Nottingham.

 It requires ImageMagick for the image manipulation routines.

 Thumbsup is built as a web-service using Tornado async web server.
-Most of the code deals with spawning phantomjs and imagemagic processes for getting the images.
+Most of the code deals with spawning phantomjs and imagemagic processes for getting the images and collecting the output of the external calls.

 The images are served as static files and are cached - once generated, a screenshot will persist until the file is removed.
 You can easily